jeffory/beanie-battles/README.md

 - Health and ammo management
 - Jump on enemies to defeat them with blood effects
 - Bounce off enemies when defeating them by jumping
+- Level editor for creating custom levels
+- Multiple levels with progression